britt/testivus/README.md

 # testivus
-A test library for the rest of us.
+A test helper library for the rest of us.
 Let your code know how it disappoints you.

-> I got a lotta problems with you people!

 ## Example Usage